KaiqueGab/oo-sabor-express/README.md

 A simple restaurant management system built in Python, allowing you to manage restaurants, menus, and customer ratings.

+> **This project was developed as part of the "Python with Object-Oriented Programming" training from [Alura](https://cursos.alura.com.br/formacao-linguagem-python).**

 ## Features

 - Register restaurants with categories